a-sanjana/lindenmayer-trees/README.md

 # Lindenmayer Trees
 ## Algorithm Descrition
 Lindenmayer systems or L-systems use parallel rewriting systems to model various organisms and fractals.
 It consists of an alphabet to make strings, an axiom and set of rules for production.
 L-Systems are recursive in nature, which leads to self-similarity.
-Our project consists of two main shapes - line and circle.
-The line drawing is an implementation of Bressenham's Line Algorithms, and the cicle utilizes the Midpoint Circle Algorithm.
-To draw the final output, we use the concept of L-Systems.
+This project consists of two main shapes - line and circle.
+The line drawing is an implementation of Bressenham's Line Algorithm, and the cicle utilizes the Midpoint Circle Algorithm.
+To draw the final output, the concept of L-Systems is used.
 The generated string is parsed and the set of production rules are applied.
-These rules are described above.
-The outputs produced with increasing iterations is shown above as well.
+These rules are described below.
+The outputs produced with increasing iterations are shown below as well.
 ## Symbols
 - F : indicates to draws a line at a given coordinate at the specified angle and length.
 - \- : rotate right